Jake McCarthy Player Props: Diamondbacks vs. Dodgers

-Jake McCarthy -- 0-for-4 in his last game -- will be in action for the Arizona Diamondbacks against the Los Angeles Dodgers, with Clayton Kershaw on the hill, on April 1 at 9:10 PM ET.
+After going 0-for-4 in his last game, Jake McCarthy and the Arizona Diamondbacks face the Los Angeles Dodgers (who will hand the ball to Noah Syndergaard) at 4:10 PM ET on Sunday.

-He had a hitless performance in his previous game (0-for-4) against the Dodgers.
+In his most recent game he had a hitless performance (0-for-4) against the Dodgers.

 Jake McCarthy Game Info & Props vs. the Dodgers